steffitan23/cubstart-website/src/hw/web/spec.md

 - **Timeline:** When do you plan to work on certain portions of your project, and in what order?
 What work will you aim to complete by certain checkpoints?
 How will you and your team split up the work?
 Will your team be setting up regular meetings?
 If so, will they be virtual or in-person?

-- **Design Mockup PDF**: Upload a PDF file of your design mockup (more info in the section below).

-Don't forget to add all teammates as collaborators to the Gradescope submission!

 ### Design Mockup

-Come up with a design to demonstrate your project idea using any design tool you'd like (we recommend Figma).
+Come up with a design to demonstrate your project idea using any design tool you'd like (we recommend Figma), and export it as an image or PDF.
 Bring your vision to life!
-Include colors, try different fonts, mess with corner radius or effects like drop shadows.
-Here is an example.
+Include colors, try different fonts, and mess with corner radius or effects like drop shadows.
+Here is an example:
 <br></br>
 <img src="/assets/mockup.png"/>